ejeschke/ginga-plugin-template/README.md

    as many plugins as you want in one package).
 We will follow the standard Python convention of using lower case module names and camel-case class names.
-In addition, you can specify different names for the menu to invoke the plugin and the tab that is shown when the plugin is activated.
+In addition, you can specify different names for the menu to invoke the plugin and the tab that is shown when the plugin is activated, so keep that in mind when thinking of names.

 5. Edit setup.py